ntutangyun/Documentation/docs/build-instructions.md

         - Navigate to `Simulator/Assets/Materials/EnvironmentMaterials/`
         - There should be a `EnvironmentDamageAlbedo.png` in this folder
         - Open the image, it should be a mostly grey square that looks like concrete
-        - If the image cannot be opend, `Git LFS` was not installed before cloning the repository
+        - If the image cannot be opened, `Git LFS` was not installed before cloning the repository
             - Install `Git LFS` following step 4
             - In a terminal, navigate to the `Simulator` folder so that the terminal is similar to `/Simulator$ `
             - `git lfs pull`